wbsoft/parce/docs/source/overview.rst

 * parsing and tokenizing can be done in a background thread
 * map the `action` of a token to CSS classes for highlighting based on CSS

-You can parse a text once and examine the generated tree structure of tokens, but, and this is a key point of `parce`, you can also use a Document which keeps its text contents tokenized automatically, and if you change part of the text, only updates the tokens that need to, leaving the rest in place.
+You can lex a text once and examine the generated tree structure of tokens, but, and this is a key point of `parce`, you can also use a Document which keeps its text contents tokenized automatically, and if you change part of the text, only updates the tokens that need to, leaving the rest in place.